sikunzzz/Python-Dashboard/README.md

 # Project Summary

+* This project is an exercise to apply package of dash and plotly to visualize data in dashboard in Python.
+* How to compute minimum, maximum, mean and median of large volume of tick data
-This project is an exercise to apply package of dash and plotly to visualize data in dashboard in Python.
-I also want to find solution to some problems I met recently regarding tick data.
-Historical data and tick data for Henry Hub gas price and WTI oil price is collected from Thomson Reuter Refinitiv API using SQL query.
+* Historical data and tick data for Henry Hub gas price and WTI oil price is collected from Thomson Reuter Refinitiv API using SQL query.

 ### Data collection
 Historical data is available from 2016-11-01 to 2018-10-31, while tick history is available from 2018-10-01 to 2018-12-31.